araobp/stm32-mcu/NUCLEO-F401RE/NFC/README.md

 ### HTTPS web application server

-This is just a skeltpne of web application server.
+This is just a skelton of web application server.

 ==> **[code](./node)**